You are what you eat, or at least that’s how the saying goes.

 So what is a probiotic?

-A probiotic is a type of single-celled organism that helps your body reduce inflammation, ease anxiety, enhance immune function, better digest your food, and improve skin health.
+A probiotic is a type of single-celled organism that can help your body reduce inflammation, ease anxiety, enhance immune function, better digest your food, and improve skin health.
 These probiotics live in your stomach and help you digest your food and utilize the nutrition that’s in it.

 There are plenty of probiotic supplements that you can take as an aid to your current digestive health needs.
-Supplements like 1st Phorm’s Probiotic can’t replace bad habits, but it will help you
+Supplements like 1st Phorm’s Probiotic can’t replace bad habits, but it will help give your body good probiotics.

 Everybody gets stressed out now and again.
 That’s a natural part of life.
 Whether you have a big presentation coming up at work or you’re running late to something, all of that stress is natural.

 But feeling stressed out all of the time isn’t.
 When you’re stressed your body releases various hormones to parts of your body to deal with the external stressors.

 And although your body is meant to handle these hormonal signals from time to time, experiencing them frequently isn’t great, especially for your digestive system, which is often told to slow down when stress appears.